den-materials/sass-intro-1/sass.md

 // makes a color darker

 length($list)
-// returns the lenght of a list
+// returns the length of a list

 max($numbers...)
 // finds the maximum of several numbers